jimratliff/GenoMac-system/README.md

 # GenoMac-system
+## Overview of the entire GenoMac process
+Project GenoMac is an implementation of automated setup of multiple Macs, each with multiple users.

+At a high level, for a particular new Mac, Project GenoMac involves the following steps:
+- USER_CONFIGURER clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) and implements systemwide settings and installs apps
+- USER_CONFIGURER clones the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to implement the generic user-scope settings for USER_CONFIGURER
+- USER_CONFIGURER clones the [GenoMac-spawn repo](https://github.com/jimratliff/GenoMac-spawn) to create each of the additional users.
+- Loop over each USER_j of the newly created users
+  - USER_j logs into the USER_j account for the first time
+  - USER_j clones the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to implement the generic user-scope settings for USER_CONFIGURER

 ## Overview
 ### Context
 This GenoMac-system repository is the first stop in Project GenoMac to setup any of several Macs, each of which has several users.